DavidDeSimone/ng-js/README.md

 This can be combined with JS async/await.

-NOTE: Do NOT use top level await in version 0.1 of ng-js.
-This will cause emacs to lock. await in general works, however top level await is still a work in progress.

 Under the hood, the JavaScript/TypeScript engine is still [deno](deno.land).
 You can run deno modules.
 A simple example is using sqlite in emacs:

 ```js